Developing an Effective Real Estate Investor Buyer Database

-If one or more of your real estate investment strategies involve resale of properties to other investors, whether long or short term, you will be much more successful if you maintain a detailed database of potential buyers.
-It is your "customer file" for flipping or selling of properties to others in the business.
+If your real estate investment strategy involves resale of properties to other investors, you will be much more successful if you maintain a detailed property investor database.
+It is your customer file for flipping or selling properties to others in the business.

-You'll want to have ready access to all types of data about potential buyer customers, and you'll need to keep it up to date.
+You'll want to have ready access to all types of data about potential buyers, and you'll need to keep it up to date.
 When you see an opportunity, don't let it evaporate or turn south on you because you can't find the right buyer.

 It's Not Just About Contact Information

-Of course, like any good CRM (Customer Relationship Management) database, you'll want to have complete contact information, including addresses, phone numbers, email addresses, etc. But, you'll have a lot greater success and higher profits if you also maintain more detailed information about each buyer.
+Of course, like any good Customer Relationship Management (CRM) database, you'll want to have complete contact information, including addresses, phone numbers, and email addresses.
+But you'll have greater success and higher profits if you also maintain more detailed information about each buyer.

 Building Your Database With Buyers From Advertising

-By advertising, we're talking about both directions; your ads to find buyers, as well as ads you locate saying things like "I buy houses," or other things that point out an investor buyer to you.
-Keep up, always watching the newspapers for ads that can point you to a buyer.
-Give them a call, and start a relationship.
+By advertising, we're talking about both directions: your ads to find buyers as well as ads you locate saying things like "I buy houses."
+Keep up your efforts, always watching the newspapers for ads that can point you to a buyer.
+Give them a call and start a relationship.
 You don't need a property right then.
 You can tell them that you've just finished some deals, but you have some prospects out there.